 There might be an instance when a swimming pool was regarded as a major selling point for new homeowners; however, a lot of them realize how much of a maintenance problem and eyesore it could be.
 This is true if you have above-ground swimming pools that are likely to take up lots of space, need to be made safe for kids and guests, and leave an unnecessary spot of dead grass once eliminated.

 This is also true for a hot tub.
-A hot tub is infamous as a breeding place of bacteria, can be hard to maintain, and elimination from a backyard or deck might result in more expense, like rebuilding a part of the deck where the hot tub once was.
+A hot tub is infamous as a breeding place for bacteria and can be hard to maintain as well.
+Instead, you should eliminate it from your deck and have a Denver deck builder (if that is where you live) rebuild that part of the deck where the hot tub once was.

 Setting up or furnishing your home like an urban loft space has been a long trend in interior home design.
 However, this might be the best choice for selling your property.
 A minimalist design of this kind can make a home seem unnaturally empty without emphasizing your home’s natural personality, which is very attractive to homebuyers.
 Instead, you must aim to include accents without creating a barren look.
 An excessively minimalist design communicates to homebuyers, that the home should not house decorations and furnishings, something which might be at odds with the intentions of the buyers.